CALL FOR PAPERS

 Brian Neve, Honorary Reader in Art and Politics of Film at The University of Bath, UK and author of Film and Politics in America: A Social Tradition; Elia Kazan: The Cinema of an American Outsider; and The Many Lives of Cy Endfield: Film Noir, the Blacklist, and Zulu.

-Cynthia Baron, Professor of Theatre and Film Studies, American Culture, and Women’s, Gender & Sexuality Studies at Bowling Green State University and author of Reframing Screen Performance; Denzel Washington; and Modern Acting: The Lost Chapter of American Film and Theatre.
+Cynthia Baron, Professor of Theatre and Film Studies, American Culture, and Women’s, Gender & Sexuality Studies at Bowling Green State University and author of Denzel Washington; Modern Acting: The Lost Chapter of American Film and Theatre; and co-author of Reframing Screen Performance and More Than a Method.

 Charles Maland, Professor of Film Studies, American Cultural Studies and American Literature at The University of Tennessee and author of Chaplin and American Culture: The Evolution of a Star Image; Frank Capra; City Lights; and American Visions: The Films of Chaplin, Ford, Capra, and Welles.

-Filmmaker and Rowan University Radio-TV-Film Associate Professor Jonathan Olshefski will screen and discuss his award-winning documentary, Quest, which premiered in competition at Sundance in 2017 and went on to play in over 70 film festivals across 15 different countries winning the Grand Jury Prize at Full Frame Documentary Film Festival and the Truer than Fiction award at the Independent Spirit Awards.
+Jonathan Olshefski, Filmmaker and Rowan University Radio-TV-Film Associate Professor, will screen and discuss his award-winning documentary, Quest, which premiered in competition at Sundance in 2017 and went on to play in over 70 film festivals across 15 different countries winning the Grand Jury Prize at Full Frame Documentary Film Festival and the Truer than Fiction award at the Independent Spirit Awards.